 I believe the Kula Cloth is a good product and will work for a lot of people.
 Make sure you clean it with soap on multi day trips.

 If taking multiple pee rags is too complicated, you don’t want to deal with the smell, or it’s a long trip, then the Kula Cloth is a great addition to your bathroom kit.
-I recommend bringing some toilet paper in case you can’t wash the Kula.
+I recommend bringing some toilet paper in case you can’t wash the Kula or you aren’t able to get it dry over multiple days..

 Whether you use it the entire trip or not, it will cut down on toilet paper and that’s the ultimate goal.